Sarah Birch: Academic career

 In 1996, while still studying for her second doctorate, Birch was appointed a lecturer at the University of Essex.
 She was promoted to Reader in 2003, and appointed Professor of Politics in 2012.
 From 2002 to 2011, she served as a co-editor of the British Journal of Political Science.
 In July 2013, she joined the University of Glasgow where she had been appointed to the Chair of Comparative Politics.
 In 2016, she joined King's College London as Professor of Political Science and Director of Research of its Department of Political Economy.

 Honours

 In 2013, Birch was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.
 In 2016, she was elected a Fellow of the Royal Society of Edinburgh (FRSE), Scotland's national academy of science and letters.
+In 2018, she was elected a Fellow of the Academy of Social Sciences.